 “Is it wrong to show I care?”
 He moved closer.

-“Were you supposed to ask questions you already know the answers to?”
-She asked and he looked surprised.
+“Were you suppose to ask questions you already know the answers to?”
+He looked surprised.

 “What do you think I should’ve said instead?”